AliceLR/megazeux/README.md

 MegaZeux is a game creation system (GCS) created by game developer Alexis Janson in 1994.
 Originally a DOS program, in 2005 a multi-platform port was released by Exophase.
-The most recent version of MegaZeux is 2.91j, which was released on February 20th, 2019.
+The most recent version of MegaZeux is 2.92, which was released on July 22nd, 2019.

 MegaZeux is officially supported on Windows, Linux/BSD, MacOS, as well as the NDS, 3DS, Wii, and PSP consoles.
 Historical support has also existed for GP2X, Pandora, and AmigaOS 4.